ice09/blockchainers-tech-sources/content/posts/books-nft-royalties.md

 ---
-title: "Books as NFT with Royalties on Stablecoin Chains"
+title: "Books as NFTs with Royalties on Stablecoin Chains"
 date: 2022-08-27
 draft: false
 ---